cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 Block position can be specified as relative or absolute.
 The first block defined by the schematic must use absolute position, but all subsequent blocks can use absolute or relative positions.
-Relative position always relates to the previous block, as defined by the schematics.
+Relative position always relates to the previous block, as defined by the schematic.

 Block position must be specified using this syntax: